AsterAether/CharacterCustomizer/config_values.md

 * **FlamethrowerBeginSkillCooldownOnSkillEnd:** Flamethrower: Whether or not the cooldown waits until it leaves the set state
 * **FlamethrowerCanceledFromSprinting:** Flamethrower: Sprinting will actively cancel this ability.
 * **FlamethrowerDuration:** The duration of the flamethrower
+* **FlamethrowerDurationScaleCoefficient:** The coefficient for flame thrower scaling.
+Formula: Coeff * (ATKSP - 1) * duration.
+Minimum of 0.5 seconds.
+* **FlamethrowerDurationScaleDownWithAttackSpeed:** If the flame thrower duration should get shorter with more attack speed.
+Needs FlamethrowerDurationScaleCoefficient to be set.
 * **FlamethrowerIgnitePercentChance:** The change to ignite per proc in percent.
 * **FlamethrowerIsBullets:** Flamethrower: Whether or not it has bullet reload behavior
 * **FlamethrowerIsCombatSkill:** Flamethrower: Whether or not this is considered a combat skill.